lilikenel/lilikenel/README.md

 ### I am currently a student at WeThinkCode studying Systems Development.

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML, CSS abd Javascript
-- 🔭 I’m currently working on a simple text RPG in Java
+- 🔭 I’m currently working on a simple chat app in Python
-- 🤔 I’m looking to learn as much as I can about network security concepts and Kali
+- 🤔 I’m looking to learn as much as I can about network security concepts
 - ⚡ Fun fact: I enjoy video production and making music

 # Connect with me!